tschinz/zawiki/source/about/getting_started.rst

   .. code-block:: bash

      make               # list all the available output format make help          # list all the available output format

      make html          # for html
      make latex         # for latex
      make latexpdf      # for latex (will require latexpdf installed)

      make clean         # cleans all generated file, TODO before commiting make clean-images  # cleans all autogerated png and pdf files

+     make livehtml      # start a local webserver and watch files change make openhtml      # open the generated index.html in browser

 With pipenv
 -----------